-My favorite kind of case story is the bloggers that launch a website and share their progress, milestones, and goals along the way.
+My favorite case story is about the bloggers that launch a website and share their progress, milestones, and goals along the way.

-I also like reading case studies that show me how other people solved similar issues.
+I also like reading case studies showing how other people solved similar issues.
 These case study examples helped me learn more ways to approach different situations.

 If you don’t know your ideal customer yet, try searching online for “ideal buyer persona” or “target demographic.”

-These terms refer to groups of individuals, or prospective customers, that represent your typical client base.
+These terms refer to groups of individuals or prospective customers representing your typical client base.
 Once you’ve identified these groups, you can use them to determine who your ideal clients are.

 Use different formats Case studies don’t have to be in blog form!
 Instead, consider videos, infographics, webinars, or even podcasts.

 Once you’ve decided on a topic, you can brainstorm possible subtopics within that category.
 Here are some examples:

 Problem-solving: How did you go about finding solutions to your issue?
 What tools did you use?
 Who helped you out?

 Marketing strategies: Did you find success using specific methods?
 Why?
 Which worked better than others?

 Business models – Do you think there’s room for improvement?
 If so, which areas need work?